zarusz/SlimMessageBus/docs/intro.md

 });
 ```

-The `mbb` parameter (of type [`MessageBusBuilder`](../src/SlimMessageBus.Host.Configuration/Builders/MessageBusBuilder.cs)) is used be used to configure the message bus.
-Several elements of the bus can be configured:
+The `mbb` parameter (of type [`MessageBusBuilder`](../src/SlimMessageBus.Host.Configuration/Builders/MessageBusBuilder.cs)) is used to configure the message bus.
+Several elements can be configured:

 - The bus transport provider (Apache Kafka, Azure Service Bus, Memory, Hybrid).
 - The serialization plugin.